It all started with an idea

 In early 2011, back when Alex was marketing web games, he stumbled upon a small joke-game called No Time To Explain.
 The concept had so much potential that he thought hey, why not turn it into a full game that could be released on Steam?

-After some discussion with developer Tom Brien, the two decided to form a partnership labelled tinyBuild GAMES, and make a Kickstarter for No Time To Explain.
+After some discussion with developer Tom Brien, the two decided to form a partnership labeled tinyBuild GAMES, and make a Kickstarter for No Time To Explain.
 The project hit its funding goal within hours, and was a record at the time.

 tinyBuild raised over $26k in the Kickstarter project, and got an additional offer of $20k funding from Buka Entertainment – the Russian publisher that would secure rights for the game in Russian-speaking countries, and get us access to Steam.